Bounce Rate – The crucial part of SEO that you are (probably) overlooking

 What are the reasons for a bad bounce rate?

-While there are no universal ‘good’ BRs, it should be noted that higher BRs are bad, and a bounce rate above 90% could mean your website has a LOT of work to do.
+While there are no universal ‘good’ BRs, it should be noted that higher BRs are bad, and average bounce rates above 90% could mean your website needs a LOT of work.

 How can I improve my bounce rate?

 Bad BRs aren’t a problem in themselves – they indicate deeper problems on your website.